arouyan/lakeFS/docs/setup/create-repo.md

 # Next steps

-You just created your first lakeFS repository!
+You have just created your first lakeFS repository!

 * You may now want to [import data](import.md) into your repository.
 * Check out how lakeFS [easily integrates with your other tools](../integrations/index.md).